Lightning and surge protection for rooftop photovoltaic systems

 Microinverters require a different surge protection concept.
-To this end, the d.c. line of a module or a pair of modules is directly connected to the small-sized inverter.
+To this end, the d.c. the line of a module or a pair of modules is directly connected to the small-sized inverter.
 In this process, unnecessary conductor loops must be avoided.
-Inductive coupling into such small d.c. structures typically only has a low energetic destruction potential.
+Inductive coupling into such small d.c. structures typically only have a low energetic destruction potential.
 The extensive cabling of a PV system with microinverters is located on the a.c. side (Figure 18).
 If the microinverter is directly fitted at the module, surge protective devices may only be installed on the a.c. side:

 – Buildings without external lightning protection system = type 2 SLP40-275 arresters for alternating / three-phase current in close proximity to the microinverters and SLP40-275 at the low-voltage infeed.

-– Buildings with external lightning protection system and sufficient separation distance s = type 2 arresters, for example SLP40-275, in close proximity to the microinverters and lightning current carrying type 1 arresters at the low-voltage infeed, for example FLP25GR.
+– Buildings with external lightning protection system and sufficient separation distance s = type 2 arresters, for example, SLP40-275, in close proximity to the microinverters and lightning current carrying type 1 arresters at the low-voltage infeed, for example, FLP25GR.

-– Buildings with external lightning protection system and insufficient separation distance s = type 1 arresters, for example SLP40-275, in close proximity to the microinverters and lightning current carrying type 1 FLP25GR arresters at the low-voltage infeed.
+– Buildings with external lightning protection system and insufficient separation distance s = type 1 arresters, for example, SLP40-275, in close proximity to the microinverters and lightning current carrying type 1 FLP25GR arresters at the low-voltage infeed.

 Independent of particular manufacturers, microinverters feature data monitoring systems.
-If data is modulated to the a.c. lines via the microinverters, a surge protective device must be provided on the separate receiving units (data export / data processing).
+If data is modulated to the a.c. lines via the microinverters, a surge protective device must be provided on the separate receiving units (data export/data processing).
 The same applies to interface connections with downstream bus systems and their voltage supply (e.g. Ethernet, ISDN).

 Solar power generation systems are an integral part of today’s electrical systems.
 They should be equipped with adequate lightning current and surge arresters, thus ensuring long-term faultless operation of these sources of electricity.